zelronchain/azure-blockchain-projects/bletchley/CryptletsDeepDive.md

 }
 ```
 ## Enclaving
 Use of secure computation via enclaves (isolation of code within a secure boundary) implemented via hardware using hardware or Hypervisor-based solutions provides Cryptlets the environment to perform isolated execution and encryption services.
-Building off of Microsoft Researchers work on Secure Computation Interfaces the CryptletHostContainerService, CryptoDelegate and CryptletContainer can implement these interfaces to setup a secure operating environment while abstracting away the actual enclaving technology being used.
+Building off of Microsoft Researchers work on Secure Computation Interfaces the CryptletHostContainerService, CryptoDelegate and CryptletContainer can implement these interfaces to setup a secure, private operating environment while abstracting away the actual enclaving technology being used.

 When the CryptletHostContainerService receives the first call for a Cryptlet that needs to be isolated, requires encryption/decryption capabilities or is a Contract Cryptlet, a secure isolated region will need to be created by the CryptletHostContainerService:
 ```cpp